 Executive Director, Unite For Sight

-As Unite For Sight's Program Manager, Rachel Turkel manages and implements initiatives in each of Unite For Sight's program divisions.
+As Unite for Sight’s Associate Director, Tiffany Aquino manages and implements initiatives in each of Unite For Sight’s program divisions.
 As the manager of Unite For Sight's Global Health & Innovation Conference and Global Health University, she directs Unite For Sight's initiatives to advance education about global health and is charged with fostering collaborations.
 She works with and trains Unite For Sight's Global Impact Fellows, who are the next generation of leaders in global health.
 Lanch drives the efforts for the coordination of Unite For Sight's research division, which yields public health publications in peer-reviewed journals.

 Ghanaian Ophthalmologist, Unite For Sight Ghana Medical Director, and Unite For Sight Medical Advisory Board Member